|

 Forecaster: |

-During the past 24 hours, solar activity was low.
-Five sunspot regions were on the visible disk with several C-class flares produced.
-Due to the effect of the recurrent coronal hole high speed stream, the solar wind speed reached a peak of about 500 km/s.
-The geomagnetic field was quiet to unsettled. |
+| During the past 24 hours, solar activity was low.
+Six sunspot active regions were on the visible disk without M-class or above flare produced.
+The solar wind speed maintained at about 320 km/s.
+The geomagnetic field was quiet.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |

 |